VitalyRomanov/entity-fetcher/README.md

 Resolve ambiguities in graph.

 ### Thoughts:
+Thefirst point can actually all fail if these concepts also have multiple meanings... then all of this is pretty much meaningless
+The second point dependes highly on the first...
+It seems we will come to the original problem where it is hard to identify how many meanigns a word has for certain.
 1. Some ambiguity can be removed by analyzing the highly connected super-concepts.
 We can cluster sub-concepts and see which of them form groups.
 The default strategy is:
     - assume there are as many uniques super-concepts as given in the edges
     - merge super-concepts based on the co-occurrence of sub-concepts in the hearst patterns